marhoy/nrk-download/README.md

 Enter a number or interval (e.g. 8 or 5-10). (q to quit):
 ```

+### Configurable download directory
+If you don't specify anything, the directories will be created inside `~/Downloads/nrkdownload`, where `~` means your home directory.
+If you want the downloads somewhere else (e.g. directly to your NAS), there are two ways to specify a different download directory:
+- Define an environment variable named `NRKDOWNLOAD_DIR`
+- Specify the download directory with the option `-d download_dir`

 ## Requirements and installation
 ### Python and packages